SimpleELN-Team/simpleeln-team.github.io/source/installation/multiteam/external-database.rst

        :linenos:

        #Create a new user by assigning a unique username and password.
 For example, the username is "new-user" and the password is "new-pass".
-       CREATE USER 'new-user'@'localhost' IDENTIFIED BY 'new-pass'; #Replace 'new-user' with the desired username and 'new-pass' with the desired password for the new user
+       #Replace 'new-user' with the desired username and 'new-pass' with the desired password for the new user
+       CREATE USER 'new-user'@'localhost' IDENTIFIED BY 'new-pass';
-       #Grant access to the simpleelndb database
+       #Grant access to the simpleelndb database, replace 'new-user' with the desired username
-       GRANT ALL PRIVILEGES ON simpleelndb.* TO 'new-user'@'localhost';  #Replace 'new-user' with the desired username FLUSH PRIVILEGES;  # Refresh the permissions
+       GRANT ALL PRIVILEGES ON simpleelndb.* TO 'new-user'@'localhost';
+       FLUSH PRIVILEGES;  # Refresh the permissions

 --------------------------------------------------------------------------------------------------------------------